SanaMubarak01/Pizza_Sales_Analysis_PowerBI/README.md

 ## 2. Data Cleaning:
 After loading the data for editing in Power Query, I Checked for duplicates and if found removed duplicate records, missing values, or inconsistencies in the data.

 Checked for data types of columns and the header names of each table.
 I applied ‘use first row as header’ option on tables where I found inconsistencies.
+After applying initial changes to dataset, I clicked on 'Close and Apply' tab to load the data.

 <img src="images/close_and_apply.png" alt="close_and_apply" width="600">